 The "rational" decision would be to pay off the debt, since a \$1,000 savings account with \$0 in debt is the equivalent net worth, and she would now net \$20 per year.
-But curiously, it is not uncommon for people to ignore this advice, since they will treat a loss to their savings account as higher than the benefit of paying off their credit card.
-The dollars are not being treated as fungible so it looks irrational to traditional economists.
+Curiously, it is not uncommon for people to ignore this advice, since they will treat a loss to their savings account as higher than the benefit of paying off their credit card.
+They do not treat the dollars as fungible so it looks irrational to traditional economists.

 Which view is right, the behavioral economists' or the traditional view?
-Both have their advantages, but behavioral economists have at least shed a light on trying to describe and explain behavior that has historically been dismissed as irrational.
+Both have their advantages, but behavioral economists have at least identified trying to describe and explain behavior that economists have historically dismissed as irrational.
 If most of us are engaged in some "irrational behavior," perhaps there are deeper underlying reasons for this behavior in the first place.